dkvz/certificate-expiration-checker/README.md

 - [ ] In main.rs, all the logic starting from `let max_ts` should be moved to lib.rs under a function named "run".
 - [ ] I've been reading extern crate is no longer needed, is that true?
 - [ ] Check and document the rust autoformat tool, I think there's something available through cargo install or component add or something.
-- [ ] In main.rs I think I should use crate::{ProcessedCert} - To check.
 - [ ] The default config value I use should be constants grouped somewhere and also used in equality assertions in tests.
-- [ ] Test the paths on Windows.
+- [x] Test the paths on Windows -> Seems to be working.
 - [ ] Try reading something that we shouldn't parse, like a private key I could generate with OpenSSL.
 - [ ] Am I doing things right by using that Box<Error> thing everywhere?
 - [ ] Add tests for lib.rs.
 - [ ] Add documentation in code - With "doc tests".
+- [ ] My way of processing command line args is not great, I could pop the args I already found from the vector.
 - [ ] Is it common place to return &String from functions?
 - [x] It would be cool to have colors in the final report.
 - [ ] When panic is called, what is the return code from the program?
 Check with built executable too.